EDDI-RobotAcademy/TCG-Card-Game-UI/local_storage/card_images/README.md

-# Just for keep directory
+# You need to place card images here